Bodhisattva: Early Buddhism

-'Bodhisatta' may also connote a being who is "bound for enlightenment", in other words, a person whose aim is to become fully enlightened.
-In the Pāli canon, the Bodhisatta (bodhisattva) is also described as someone who is still subject to birth, illness, death, sorrow, defilement, and delusion.
+'Bodhisatta' may also connote a being who is "bound for enlightenment"; in other words, a person whose aim is to become fully enlightened.
+In the Pāli canon, the Bodhisatta (bodhisattva) is described as someone who is still subject to birth, illness, death, sorrow, defilement, and delusion.
 According to the Theravāda monk Bhikkhu Bodhi, while all the Buddhist traditions agree that to attain Buddhahood, one must "make a deliberate resolution" and fulfill the spiritual perfections (pāramīs or pāramitās) as a bodhisattva, the actual bodhisattva path is not taught in the earliest strata of Buddhist texts such as the Pali Nikayas (and their counterparts such as the Chinese Āgamas) which instead focus on the ideal of the arahant.

 The oldest known story about how Gautama Buddha becomes a bodhisattva is the story of his encounter with the previous Buddha, Dīpankara.
 During this encounter, a previous incarnation of Gautama, variously named Sumedha, Megha, or Sumati offers five blue lotuses and spreads out his hair or entire body for Dīpankara to walk on, resolving to one day become a Buddha.
 Dīpankara then confirms that they will attain Buddhahood.
 Early Buddhist authors saw this story as indicating that the making of a resolution (abhinīhāra) in the presence of a living Buddha and his prediction/confirmation (vyākaraṇa) of one's future Buddhahood was necessary to become a bodhisattva.
 According to Drewes, "all known models of the path to Buddhahood developed from this basic understanding."

 Stories and teachings on the bodhisattva ideal are found in the various Jataka tale sources, which mainly focus on stories of the past lives of the Sakyamuni.
 Among the non-Mahayana Nikaya schools, the Jataka literature was likely the main genre that contained bodhisattva teachings.
 These stories had certainly become an important part of popular Buddhism by the time of the carving of the Bharhut Stupa railings (c.
 125–100 BCE), which contain depictions of around thirty Jataka tales.
 Thus, it is possible that the bodhisattva ideal was popularized through the telling of Jatakas.
 Jataka tales contain numerous stories which focus on the past life deeds of Sakyamuni when he was a bodhisattva.
 These deeds generally express bodhisattva qualities and practices (such as compassion, the six perfections, and supernatural power) in dramatic ways, and include numerous acts of self-sacrifice.

 Apart from Jataka stories related to Sakyamuni, the idea that Metteya (Maitreya), who currently resides in Tuṣita, would become the future Buddha and that this had been predicted by the Buddha Sakyamuni was also an early doctrine related to the bodhisattva ideal.
 It first appears in the Cakkavattisihanadasutta.
 According to A. L. Basham, it is also possible that some of the Ashokan edicts reveal knowledge of the bodhisattva ideal.
 Basham even argues that Ashoka may have considered himself a bodhisattva, as one edict states that he "set out for sambodhi."